baydullod/ansbile/README.md

 # ansbile
-This project designed for learning purpose
+This is Ansible Tutorial designed for personal needs